-In post-Coronavirus times, employees will no longer travel back and forth to work every day.
-In fact, they will often be absent from the workplace for several days because of working from home, part-time or satellite work.
-Many of them have also discovered the joy of cycling during the Coronavirus period.
+Post-COVID, employees no longer travel back and forth to work every day.
+In fact, they are often absent from the workplace because of working from home, part-time or satellite work.
+Many of them have also discovered the joy of cycling.

 For these employees, a classic public transport subscription is not always the best solution anymore.

-We will check the best option for you, a multi-ride card or a subscription?
+Let’s check which is the best option for you: a multi-ride card or a subscription?

 Published 10th of April 2020